 To learn about eggs and observe and describe changes in a variety of simple activities involving eggs.

 This lesson makes use of a book called An Egg Is Quiet by Dianna Aston (Chronicle, 2006).
-This book was one of the winners of the 2007 AAAS/Subaru SB&F Prize for Excellence in Science Books (you can read about this prize at: Book Award).
+This book was one of the winners of the 2007 AAAS/Subaru SB&F Prize for Excellence in Science Books.
 It pairs images of dozens of precisely detailed eggs and their diverse wild parents to basic facts about eggs.

 Eggs are important.
 They are important in our diets for providing nutrition for us and the developing chick (excellent source of protein, iron, and phosphorous; yolk-rich source of Vitamins A, D, and B [little or no C]).
 They are used in baking and cooking for taste, color, and nutritional value.
 They are used in many foods (cakes, donuts, egg noodles); agriculture and farming (fertilizers, animal feed, egg farming—mainly in the Midwest); and they are important from a biological standpoint (eggs of amphibians and fish are soft and jelly-like and must be laid in water; eggs of reptiles and birds have hard shells and can be laid on land).